jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 - Secure: specifically use of SSL out of the box without me managing certs
 - No wish to manage any infrastructure on my part
 - No DNS to manage with a reasonable name for the blog.
+- GitHub Gist integration using a Jekyll plug-in _built in_ to GitHub Pages.

 ### Leverage GitHub Labs